mkh1n/brain-games/README.md

 ## Installation and first launch ##

-Clone repository to a local pc and enter this command in the root of the foder with game
+Clone repository to a local pc and run these commands in the root of the foder with game

+	$ make install
-    $ sudo npm link [![asciicast](https://asciinema.org/a/ER0BnyuTA7jZQDg3FpwAgAw0G.svg)](https://asciinema.org/a/ER0BnyuTA7jZQDg3FpwAgAw0G)
+  	$ sudo npm link

+Congrats!
+Now you can run game commands in any directory of your PC.

+[![asciicast](https://asciinema.org/a/ER0BnyuTA7jZQDg3FpwAgAw0G.svg)](https://asciinema.org/a/ER0BnyuTA7jZQDg3FpwAgAw0G)

 ---